 Brief History of Mountain Biking

 The group tested their bicycle army transport unit by first riding round-trip from Missoula, Montana to Yellowstone National Park, and then from Missoula to St. Louis, Missouri!
-This was cross-country riding at its finest, over a century ago.
+This initial effort was cross-country riding at its finest, over a century ago.

 What To Look For In a Budget Mountain Bike

-Now that you have a rough idea of how mountain bikes came to be, we’ll take a closer look at the aspects that make them so well loved.
+Now that you have a rough idea of how mountain bikes came to be, we’ll take a closer look at the aspects that make them so well-loved.

 As mountain bikes have developed over the decades, manufacturers have settled for the most part on three wheel sizes: 26, 27.5, and 29-inches.
 The 26-inch wheel has long dominated the market as the standard since the creation of the mountain bike, but the introduction of the 29er broadened the potential of the sport for many riders who tried the bigger wheels.